Glencraft Wins Queen’s Enterprise Award

 Aberdeen business consultant Jonathan Smith joined the Glencraft board in mid-2019 and was appointed acting chairman in June last year.
 He is a former senior manager with a global energy company and was named Inspirational Mentor of the Year at the 2019 Elevator Awards.

 Jonathan said: “The whole team at Glencraft will be aiming to continue to build on Duncan's remarkable legacy.
 To win this award is a fantastic achievement.”

 Established in 1843, the not-for-profit social enterprise, which also manufactures divans and headboards, is self-funded apart from a training support grant.
 Mr Skinner dedicated himself to supporting several Scottish charities and social enterprises after a successful career in the oil & gas sector.
-Now in its 55th year, the Queen’s Awards for Enterprise are regarded by many as the most prestigious business awards in the country, with winning businesses able to use the esteemed Queen’s Awards Emblem for the next five years.
+Today, the Queen’s Awards for Enterprise are the most prestigious business awards in the country.
+The winning businesses able to use the esteemed Queen’s Awards Emblem for the next five years.